Nancy Jo Fox's house

 Murder House in Wichita, Kansas

-This is the house where BTK murdered Nancy Jo Fox.
+This is the house where the BTK killer, Dennis Rader, murdered Nancy Jo Fox.

-It is situated at 843 South Pershing Street in Wichita, Kansas.
+It is located at 843 South Pershing Street in Wichita, Kansas.

-Dennis Rader began stalking Fox in 1977.
-After spending weeks figuring out her routine, he finally decided to make his move.
+After spending weeks "doing his homework" and figuring out her routine, he finally felt confident enough to make his move.

-On the night of December 8th, 1977, he parked his car a couple of blocks away from Fox's house on South Pershing Street before proceeding to the residence on foot.
+On the night of December 8th, 1977, he parked his car a few blocks away from South Pershing Street and proceeded to Fox's residence on foot.

-Although the lights were off and Rader knew that Fox wasn't supposed to be home yet, he decided to err on the side of caution by knocking on the front door.
+Although the lights were off and Rader knew that Fox wasn't due to be home yet, he decided to err on the side of caution by knocking on the front door.

 Once he was satisfied that there was no one inside, he walked around to the back of the property and cut the phone lines.

-When Fox arrived home, she was immediately confronted by Rader, who told her that he had sexual problems and that he was going to tie her up and have sex with her.
+When Fox arrived home, Rader confronted her and told her that he had sexual problems and that he was going to tie her up.

-Although the 25-year-old was upset and verbally hostile toward him, she eventually calmed down and complied with his demands.
+Although the 25-year-old was scared, upset, and verbally hostile toward him, she eventually calmed down and complied with his demands.

-BTK never revealed his true intentions to his victims until it was too late for them to fight back.
-In most cases, it seems as though his victims were under the impression that they would survive the encounter if they played ball.
+BTK never revealed his true intentions to his victims until it was too late for them to escape.
+Many of his targets were under the impression that they would survive the encounter if they played ball.

-The fact that she was willing to make such a threat suggests that she was thoroughly convinced that he was going to let her go.
+The fact that she made such a threat indicates that she was thoroughly convinced that he was going to let her go.

 Murder

-Shortly before the murder took place, Rader allowed Fox to use the bathroom.
+Shortly before the murder, Rader allowed Fox to use the bathroom.
 He also asked her to undress while she was in there.

 When she returned, he placed handcuffs on her wrists, put her face down on the bed, and then tied her feet together.